GWC-Cansat/Test-Scripts/README.md

 # testScripts
-All the test scripts for planned components to use in the 2018 cansat entry
+All the test scripts for planned components to use in the 2018 GWC CanSat entry.